NWChemEx/.github/docs/source/design/ui_design.rst

 NWChemEx also provides a simple interface to run calculations in parallel.
-Here, we provide an example where the user wants to run a potential energy surface scan, which is basically running single point energy calculations at different geometries, which is basically an embarrassingly parallel workflow.
+Here, we provide an example where the user wants to run a potential energy surface scan, which is basically an embarrassingly parallel workflow composed of single point energy calculations at different geometries.
 The user can run this workflow in two different ways:

 .. code-block:: python
-    # Initialize the parallel environment and split communicator with mpi4py
+    # Initialize the parallel environment with mpi4py
     from mpi4py import MPI
-    comm = MPI.COMM_WORLD
+    # Use MPI.COMM_SELF as the sub-communicator (1 rank per sub-communicator)
-    sub_comm = split_comm(comm) # Split the communicator into sub-communicators
+    sub_comm = MPI.COMM_SELF
     # Alternative 1
-    # Initialize NWChemEx runtime with the sub-communicator
+    # Initialize NWChemEx runtime with
     nwx_comm = nwx.initialize(sub_comm)
-    d = 1. + nwx_comm.rank * 0.1 # Define the displacement
+    d = 1. + nwx_comm.mpi_rank() * 0.1 # Define the displacement
     energy = nwx.calculate_scf_energy(molecule = f'H 0.
 0. 0. \n H 0.
 0. {d}', basis = 'sto-3g')
     print(f'Energy at {d} is {energy}')
     # Alternative 2